 It’s no secret that I love a good salad.
 It’s also no secret that I am a big fan of goat cheese.
-Put the two together and well…I am hooked!
-If you have taken my cooking classes you have probably noticed goat cheese is a common ingredient in my salads.
-Soft and creamy, mildly flavored, I love it!
+Put the two together and well…I am a goner!
+If you a longtime viewer of my blog you have probably noticed goat cheese is a common ingredient in my salads.
+Goat cheese is soft, creamy and mildly flavored, I love it!
+Needless to say these Greens with Warm Breaded Goat Cheese and Fig Balsamic Vinaigrette is one of my all time favorite salads.

 The Goat Cheese: